-Your laptop must be connected through a USB cable to one of the myRIOs to perform Parts 4, 5, and 6.
-Each time you connect, a myRIO USB Monitor dialog box will appear indicating myRIO IP Address 172.22.11.2.
+Your laptop must be connected through a USB cable to one of the myRIOs in MEB 115 to perform Parts 4, 5, and 6.
+Each time you connect, a myRIO USB Monitor dialog box will appear indicating myRIO IP Address: 172.22.11.2.
 Always select Do Nothing.

-Resource R7.15 Part D: Connect to the myRIO target
+Part 4.
+Connect to the myRIO target

-Complete the following steps to establish a connection between Eclipse and the myRIO target.
+Complete the following steps to establish a connection between Eclipse and the myRIO target: